mdraminski/CytoMeth/README.md

 ## Preparation of the Environment

 ### R and Rscript
 Check if there is R installed on your machine.
-Type in the console window:
+Type in a terminal window:

 ```bash
 R --version